zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bit accuracy remains low irrespective of the number of neurons.
 While all the configurations tried here were FHE-compatible (accumulator \< 16 bits), it is often preferable to have a lower accumulator size in order to speed up the inference time.

 {% hint style="info" %}
-The accumulator size is determined by Concrete-Numpy as being the maximum bit-width encountered anywhere in the encrypted circuit.
+The accumulator size is determined by Concrete as being the maximum bit-width encountered anywhere in the encrypted circuit.
 {% endhint %}

 ## Quantization Aware Training: